omxianc/HomePageLinks/readme.md

 **Interface**

 You can customize the interface parameters of the page (borders, colors, font size, background image) in the css/default-dark-theme.css file.
 Only change the variable values.
-You can also choose other color themes .css, create your own themes, and connect them in index.html, in the section <head>, <!-- interface themes -->
+You can also choose other color themes .css, create your own themes, and connect them in index.html, in the section: <head>, interface themes.

 Donate: